zoido/yag-config/README.md

 - define defaults in the native type
 - option define environment variable prefix
 - option to override the environment variable name
-- options to mark options as required
+- option to mark options as required

 ## Example